Skip to content

 })

-In the palette, users see Git → select it → drill down to see Commit, Push, Pull.
-Sub-commands with keybindings (like Mod+Shift+G above) can be executed directly via the shortcut without opening the palette.
+In the palette, users see Git → select → drill into Commit, Push, Pull.
+Sub-commands with keybindings (like Mod+Shift+G above) execute directly from the shortcut without opening the palette.

-Each child must have a globally unique id.
-We recommend the pattern parentId:childAction (e.g. git:commit).
+Each child needs a globally unique id; the recommended pattern is parentId:childAction (git:commit).

 Add default keybindings when registering a command: